luigicaputi/luigicaputi.github.io/_pages/publications.md

  <b>Localization for coarse homology theories</b>, 2019.
 Available online at the arXiv:<a href="https://arxiv.org/abs/1902.04947">1902.04947 </a>.
 <br>

-2. Caputi, L., <a href="https://sites.google.com/view/carlocollari/home"> Collari, C.</a> and <a href="https://sites.google.com/view/sabino-di-trani-web-page/home-page"> Di Trani, S.</a>, <b>Multipath cohomology of directed graphs</b>, 2021.
-Available online at the arXiv:<a href="https://arxiv.org/abs/2108.02690">2108.02690 </a>.

-3. Caputi, L., <a href="https://sites.google.com/view/danieleceloria/"> Celoria, D.</a> and <a href="https://sites.google.com/view/carlocollari/home"> Collari, C.</a> <b>Monotone cohomologies and oriented matchings</b>, 2022.
+2. Caputi, L., <a href="https://sites.google.com/view/danieleceloria/"> Celoria, D.</a> and <a href="https://sites.google.com/view/carlocollari/home"> Collari, C.</a> <b>Monotone cohomologies and oriented matchings</b>, 2022.
 Available online at the arXiv:<a href="https://arxiv.org/abs/2203.03476v1">2203.03476v1 </a>.

-4. Caputi, L., <a href="https://sites.google.com/view/carlocollari/home"> Collari, C.</a>,
+3. Caputi, L., <a href="https://sites.google.com/view/carlocollari/home"> Collari, C.</a>,
 <a href="https://sites.google.com/view/sabino-di-trani-web-page/home-page"> Di Trani, S.</a>, and
 <a href="https://jasonpsmith.github.io/"> Smith, J. P.</a>
 , <b>On the Homotopy Type of Multipath Complexes</b>, 2022.
 Available online at the
 ArXiv:<a href="https://arxiv.org/abs/2208.04656">2208.04656 </a>.

-5. Caputi, L., and <a href="https://sites.google.com/view/carlocollari/home"> Collari, C.</a>,
+4. Caputi, L., and <a href="https://sites.google.com/view/carlocollari/home"> Collari, C.</a>,
 <b>On finite generation in magnitude (co)homology, and its torsion</b>, 2023.
 Available online at the arXiv:<a href="https://arxiv.org/abs/2302.06525">2302.06525 </a>.

-6. Caputi, L., <a href="https://sites.google.com/view/danieleceloria/"> Celoria, D.</a> and
+5. Caputi, L., <a href="https://sites.google.com/view/danieleceloria/"> Celoria, D.</a> and
 <a href="https://sites.google.com/view/carlocollari/home"> Collari, C.</a> <b>From the Mayer-Vietoris spectral sequence to überhomology</b>, 2023.
 Available online at the arXiv:<a href="https://arxiv.org/abs/2304.10134">2304.10134 </a>.

+6. Caputi, L. and <a href="https://www.kth.se/profile/henrir?l=en"> Riihimäki, H.</a>
+<b>On reachability categories and commuting algebras of quivers</b>, 2023.
+Available online at the link arXiv:<a href="https://arxiv.org/abs/2306.15388 </a>.

 <p class=bold><h2>PhD Thesis:</h2></p>
 <b> Hochschild and cyclic homology for bornological coarse spaces,</b> PhD thesis, University of Regensburg, 2019.
 Available <a href="https://epub.uni-regensburg.de/40219/"> here</a>.